padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-Please not that we are using [flash.now](http://www.rubydoc.info/github/padrino/padrino-framework/Padrino/Flash/Storage#now-instance_method "flash.now") because in case of an success we stay at the confirm page without making a new request.
+Please note that we are using [flash.now](http://www.rubydoc.info/github/padrino/padrino-framework/Padrino/Flash/Storage#now-instance_method "flash.now") because in case of an success we stay at the confirm page without making a new request.
 Play around and use `flash` only, as a result you should see
 the success message twice.